-Led by educators who provide young people with experiences that allow them to stretch and explore their potential, CELC was founded in the spring of 2009 by Melinda Alcosser and Maria Mortali.
+Led by educators who provide young people with experiences that allow them to stretch and explore their potential, CELC was founded in Spring 2009 by Melinda Alcosser and Maria Mortali.
 Throughout their years of teaching in a small middle school setting, they continue to witness just how powerful this model of school can be.

 Maria has had a variety of careers, including restaurant management, accounting, professional cook and caterer, and editor.
-She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college, in all subjects, including grammar, writing, reading, geometry, algebra and physics.
-Maria worked as a substitute teacher as well as a middle school teacher at Wightwood School where she taught Spanish, U. S. history, language arts, and math.
+She ran her own daycare for many years and continues to work as a private tutor, for students ranging from elementary age through college in all subjects, including Grammar, Writing, Reading, Geometry, Algebra and Physics.
+Maria worked as a substitute teacher as well as a middle school teacher at Wightwood School where she taught Spanish, U. S. History, Language Arts, and Math.
 She studied at Purdue University as an undergraduate.
-Maria is a mother to two boys – both recent graduates – one from Branford High School, class of 2009 and the other just out of college.
+Maria is a Branford “lifer” who raised two boys, now grown men, who are making their way in the world!

 Spanish instructor, Gloria Ruiz de Rabin, a native of Paraguay, holds a BA in Education from the National University of Paraguay and offers over seven years of professional Spanish language teaching experience.

 Before moving to Connecticut, she was Head Language Teacher of the Spanish Language Institute IDIPAR in Asunción for seven years and Owner / Director for three years.
 During this time, she received and mentored hundreds of foreigners from across the world in both private and large group settings.